Skip to content

 Steps to try this method:

 According to Google’s Edit Microsoft Office files help, the import path converts the binary lock metadata into Google’s own format, which doesn’t carry the protection over.
-We tested this on 5 sample files (Excel 97-2003 .xls format) and 4 came out fully editable in Sheets.
-The fifth, a workbook with a file-open password, refused to open at all, confirming the limitation.
+With older .xls files, sheet protection typically falls away and the converted copy is fully editable.
+The one case that still fails is a workbook with a file-open password, which refuses to open at all, since the encryption blocks the import before conversion can start.

 If you also need to recover an unsaved Excel file before the import, do the AutoRecover step first so you’re working from the right copy.